 Norman is the dig king in our pack, he’s my cave-dwelling sulky teen.

-When I first brought him home he lumbered around and scratched at the tile substrate.
-It was clear he felt exposed in some way so I created a space for him to hide in his own personal foxhole.
+When I first brought him home, he lumbered around like a confused little guy, scratching at the tile substrate.
+It was clear he felt a bit exposed, so I quickly set up a cozy little hideaway – his very own personal foxhole.

-It matters because they are trying to scratch an internal itch that we can reach by presenting them with a simple cognitive task.
-And it’s a great workout too!
-Flailing around their enclosures can be dangerous, Grimm has damaged his toes and his tail when I wasn’t home while he was having an episode.
+Why does it matter?
+Well, your bearded dragon is probably trying to scratch an internal itch that we can help with by giving them a simple cognitive task.
+Plus, it’s a fantastic workout!
+Trust me, flailing around in their enclosures can lead to accidents—Grimm has damaged his toes and tail a few times during one of his episodes when I wasn’t home.

 What Kind of Box Can You Use?

-You can use any box you like.
-Litter boxes are a great option!
+But really, you can use any box you like!
+Litter boxes?
+Great option!

-One of my early prototypes was made from a shoe box.
-It was for Grimm, who slept in it for one night and then gave me hell the next morning for putting a new object in his space.
+My first prototype was a humble shoe box.
+It was meant for Grimm, who did sleep in it for one night, but then spent the next morning giving me the stink-eye for daring to introduce a new object into his kingdom.

-Choose what works for you and your bearded dragon.
+At the end of the day, just choose what works best for you and your bearded dragon!

 Choosing the Right Substrate